 Wealth holds little allure.
-It is only that I was angry he thought so little of his own grandson as to have abandoned him like this.
+I wasn’t concerned about money.
+I was angry because he thought so little of his own grandson that he abandoned him like this.
 I can still remember the depth of the frustration I felt that day.
-And anger can hurt and manifest itself in hurtful ways.
-I had felt small in my grandfather’s overpowering company before, but this feeling of being tossed aside, as if I had never actually been of much importance to him… that towered over me.
-It was a strange feeling.
+I didn’t have the foresight then to understand that anger can hurt and manifest itself in hurtful ways- more often on the person carrying it.
+I had felt small in my grandfather’s overpowering company before, but this feeling of being tossed aside, as if I had never actually been of much importance to him, that towered over me.
 I felt shameful of my inability to have left a deeper mark on the man.